 I've worked on this application for a year, and so far I have been introduced to AWS Lambda, AWS S3, AWS CloudFormation, AWS DynamoDB, AWS API Gateway, AWS IAM and many more services all abstracted away from me via the serverless framework.
 Although I would struggle to set up all the infrastructure and maintain it without the framework, I have working knowledge of all of these back-end / ops technologies and my goal to become a more full-stack engineer has well and truly been achieved.

 In retrospect, becoming more full-stack has let me become a better front-end developer and designer.
 I spend much more time in the planning stages of a feature, thinking about everything from the user-experience all the way down to the infrastructure deployment to support it.
-As a result, the features I design and build with my colleagues at work are much more robust and well thought out, leading to quicker delivery with higher quality.
-I'd urge any software engineer who thinks that "full stack" is out of reach to give serverless a go and build something.
+As a result, the features I design and build with my colleagues are much more robust and well thought out, leading to quicker delivery with higher quality.
+I'd urge any software engineer who thinks that "full stack" is out of reach to give it a go and build something truly end to end.